Geo-replication with Cluster Linking on Confluent Cloud

 - You can enable consumer offset sync, which will sync consumer offsets from the source topic to the mirror topic (only for mirror topics), and you can filter to specific consumer groups if desired.

 - You can enable ACL sync, which will sync all ACLs on the cluster (not just for mirror topics).
 You can filter based on the topic name or the principal name, as needed.

 These features are covered in the various Tutorials.

 Confluent provides multi-cloud, multi-region, and hybrid capabilities in Confluent Cloud.

-Some of these are demo’ed in the Tutorials.
+Many of these are demonstrated in the Tutorials, as well as

 - Data Migration - Migrate data and workloads from one cluster to another.